-Certain visitors to our websites choose to interact in ways that require the website to gather personally-identifying information, depending on the nature of the interaction.
-For example, we may ask visitors who access our online content to provide a personal name, email address and organizational affiliation.
+Our website does not collect any personal information about you unless you specifically and knowingly provide such information.
+Visitors to our website may choose to interact with our website in ways that require us to gather personally-identifying information.
+For example, visitors may choose to submit a Request for Proposal on our website.
 In each case, our firm collects such information insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with our website.
 Our firm does not disclose personally-identifying information other than as described below.
 Visitors are never obligated to supply personally-identifying information, though the failure to disclose information may prevent them from engaging in certain website-related activities.

 Disclosure and Transfer of Personal Information